mikessh/migmap/README.md

 ## Pre-requisites

-[Java v1.8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) is required to run MIGMAP.
+[Java v1.8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) or higher is required to run MIGMAP.
 Users should then install [IgBlast v1.4.0](http://www.ncbi.nlm.nih.gov/igblast/faq.html#standalone) binaries that are appropriate for their system and make sure that ``igblastn`` and ``makeblastdb`` are added to ``$PATH`` or the directory that contains binaries is specified using ``--blast-dir /path/to/bin/`` argument during MiGMAP execution.
 IgBlast v1.4.0 binaries can also be downloaded from [here](https://github.com/mikessh/igblast-bin).

 > Note that MIGMAP also works with IgBlast v1.6.1, although this was not tested extensively